mcelrath/braidcoin/braidpool_spec.md

 UHPO set transaction, and create a new separate transaction which pays that hasher, [authorizes](#payout-authorization) it, and broadcasts it to bitcoin.

-## Rolling Coinbase Aggregation

-Each block produces a new coinbase output, and an update to the [UHPO set](#the-unspent-hasher-payment-output-UHPO).
-In order to simplify the UHPO outputs, we will *aggregate* the existing coinbases.
-In addition to the coinbase, each block mined by braidpool must additionally have a transaction having two inputs and one output

-    Input (1): <existing braidpool aggregate UTXO>
-    Input (2): <block N-100 coinbase output>
-    Outputs (1): <new braidpool aggregate UTXO>

-which merges the existing UHPO root with the new spendable output.
-We must write this transaction only for coinbases older than 100 blocks because of bitcoin's coinbase maturity rule.
+# Payout Update and Settlement Signing

+Once a bitcoin block is mined by the pool, Braidpool will kick off a signing ceremony to create a new Payout Commitment and

-This transaction is created *after* a block is successfully mined by braidpool, since the extranonce used by mining devices changes the coinbase txid, we can't sign this transaction until its Input(2) txid is known.
-(Unless we have ANYPREVOUT, but there is not really any reason to sign
+It is impossible or impractical to sign the payout update and UHPO set transactions prior to mining a block, because the extranonce used by mining devices changes the coinbase txid, we can't sign this transaction until its Input(2) txid is known.

-After the RCA transaction is signed, and its corresponding UHPO transaction is signed, spending the RCA's output, braidpool nodes will *delete* the corresponding key shares and keys associated with signing these.
+After the RCA transaction is signed, and its corresponding UHPO transaction is signed, spending the RCA's output, Braidpool nodes will *delete* the corresponding key shares and keys associated with signing these.
 As long as
-$n-t$ nodes successfully delete these shares and keys, and the RCA and UHPO transactions are distributed to all nodes, it then becomes impossible to spend the aggregated braidpool funds in any other way.
+$n-t$ nodes successfully delete these shares and keys, and the RCA and UHPO transactions are distributed to all nodes, it then becomes impossible to spend the aggregated Braidpool funds in any other way.

-This is very similar to the "On-Chain Update Protocol" (Sec 3) of the [Eltoo](https://blockstream.com/eltoo.pdf) paper.
-Because in each block we update the RCA output, it automatically invalidates the share payout of the previous UHPO transaction.
-Broadcasting an old UHPO transaction would be a double spend with the RCA transaction.
-Only one of the two can be accepted.

 FIXME should update and settlement keys be different here?